uvaai/pdp/exam/loops_and_dict_practice/loops_and_dicts.md

 Should print:

-    The books ['The Very Hungry Catterpillar', 'The Hobbit', 'Frankenstein', 'Lord of the Flies'] have 836 pages in total.
+    The books ['The Very Hungry Caterpillar', 'The Hobbit', 'Frankenstein', 'Lord of the Flies'] have 836 pages in total.

 #### Finish the booklist

 Write a new function named `done_reading(books_page_count, read_books)`.
 Using the `count_pages` function from before, check if the list total of the books meets the 1000 page requirement.
 If this is the case, the function should print `"Total pages is {total}.
 All done"`.
 If not, find the single shortest book that would put the total over 1000 and recommend that to the user.

+    done_reading(['The Picture of Dorian Gray'])
+    done_reading(['Nineteen Eighty-Four', 'Gulliver\'s Travels', 'The Hobbit'])

+Should output:

+    Your current total is 272.
+Read Ulysses of 730 pages to complete your list.
+    Your current total is 990.
+Read The Very Hungry Caterpillar of 22 pages to complete your list.